U.S. Relations With Burma

-The military government changed the country name to "Myanmar" in 1989.
-It remains U.S. policy to refer to the country as Burma.
+The military government changed the country’s name to "Myanmar" in 1989.
+The United States government continues to use the name “Burma.”

 U.S. Assistance to Burma